-Grab this free printable Halloween Scavenger Hunt game - perfect for kids, tweens, teens & adults to scout out some of your favorite Halloween sights this month!
+Grab this free printable Halloween Scavenger Hunt game - perfect for kids, tweens, teens & adults to scout out some of your favorite outdoor Halloween sights this month!

 We've been enjoying some evening walks and the Halloween decorations in our neighborhood this week, so I thought I would create a scavenger hunt that will encourage your kids to get outside and find out what their neighbors are using to decorate :)

 I love scavenger hunts like these as they are so versatile -- here are a few ways to use them:

-- encourage your kids, tweens & teens to get outside & get some exercise as they hunt around your neighborhood (perfect for after school activity!)
+- Encourage outdoor time for kids, tweens & teens - get some exercise as you hunt around the neighborhood (perfect for after school activity!)

-- enjoy evening walks together while you scout out decorations as a family,
+- Enjoy evening walks with family while you scout out decorations,

-- it's a great idea for teenagers who are looking for something to do on weekend evenings,
+- It's a great idea for teenagers who are looking for something fun to do on weekend evenings,

-- and scavenger hunts can also be used as an observation & reading activity with kids in school -- can they find the decor around the classroom or school building?!
+- And scavenger hunts can also be used as an observation & reading activity with kids -- can they find the decor around the classroom or school building?!

 There are a few items you'll need before you go out hunting -- here's what we like to have with us along with affiliate links so you can easily learn more about each item:

-- FREE printable Halloween Scavenger Hunt (you can grab your FREE copy below)
+- FREE printable Halloween Scavenger Hunt (you can grab your copy below)

 - a 9 x 12 Clipboard to hold the paper - those Fall days can be breezy!

-- spooky Pencils ;) -- always more fun than a 'boring yellow one'
+- Spooky Pencils ;) -- always way more fun than a 'boring yellow one'

 - a flashlight -- or better yet, Glowstick Bracelets since you're likely to be hunting when it's dark!

 - If you're doing this as a fun party game or competitive activity, check out these non-candy Halloween treats that can be added as prizes!